 HD Insurance Limited ("Hellas Direct") is a general insurance company established in 2011, incorporated in Cyprus and regulated by the Cyprus Superintendent of Insurance.
-Up until May 2018, the Company specialized in private motor vehicle insurance for all regions in Greece.
-As of May 2018, the Company also underwrites residential property insurance in both Greece and Cyprus.
+The Company underwrites motor vehicle insurance for all regions in Greece and Romania.
+The Company also underwrites residential property insurance in both Greece and Cyprus.

 Hellas Direct sells insurance direct to the customer through its website and customer service centre located in Athens.
-In April 2019 the Company commenced the distribution of motor insurance policies in Greece, through insurance intermediaries.
+In April 2019 the Company commenced the distribution of insurance policies through insurance intermediaries.